OutSystems/docs-support/src/enterprise/licensing/ipp/what-is-ipp.md

 ---
 summary: The Intellectual Property Protection (IPP) feature ensures that your applications can't be deployed to another infrastructure without your consent.
-en_title: 01 What is IPP (Intellectual Property Protection)
 ---

 # What is IPP (Intellectual Property Protection)